-Sources on Anishinaabe, Ojibwe and other Indigenous people's history held at the UMD Archives include materials that are on permanent loan from the St. Louis County Historical Society and those that were donated to the University of Minnesota Duluth.
+Sources on Indigenous peoples' history, mostly Anishinaabe and Ojibwe in the Northeastern Minnesota region, held at the UMD Archives include materials that are on permanent loan from the St. Louis County Historical Society and those that were donated to the University of Minnesota Duluth.
 These include photographs, oral histories, video, and text based materials.
 Most of these materials were not created and/or donated by Indigenous people.
-Some descriptions of the materials reflect language and vernacular that is inaccurate and no longer commonly used in archival cataloging such as “Indian” and “Chippewa” instead of Native American, Indigenous, Anishinaabe, or Ojibwe.
+Some descriptions of the materials reflect language and vernacular that is often considered inaccurate and no longer commonly used in archival cataloging such as “Indian” and “Chippewa” instead of Native American, Indigenous, Anishinaabe, or Ojibwe.
 Some of the materials donated did not include the names or the tribal affiliation of the people they are about or the location where photographs were taken.
 When searching historical records and descriptions of photographs, it is helpful to use a variety of terms including "Ojibwe," “Indian” and “Chippewa” to ensure the greatest chance of finding records.
 Archives staff is continually learning and updating collection records, and welcome suggestions and feedback about this process.

 If you do not see what you are looking for or if you have any questions or suggestions, please contact the UMD Archives at firstname.lastname@example.org or (218) 726-8526.